 Safesport – also on USA Hockey website - it is an online module to be completed.

 Background Check – all OYHA coaches require a background check.

 We created this coach's clinic for all OYHA coaches as a way to present training specific to our needs at OYHA.
 We will be sending out more details about this clinic at a later date and will also be having some off ice sessions.

-Please fill out the coaching application form and email to Rob Haswell if you would like to be a coach this season.
+Please fill out the coaching application form (link on the left) if you are interested would like to be a coach this season.
 Keep in mind that all OYHA coaches MUST be current with their USA Hockey continuing education certification.
 For information on USA Hockey requirements, click here.
 All OYHA coaches must also pass a Background Check.
 Click here for details.